-Tips for Helping Turtles Cross Safely
+Tips for Helping a Turtle Cross the Road

 This time of year many wildlife, like turtles, are on the move.
 As the weather warms, turtles go in search for new territory, breeding opportunities and quests for food.
-Also many females will travel to find ideal places to lay their eggs and will often cross the roads.
+Also, many females will travel to find ideal places to lay their eggs and will often cross the roads.
 Please keep a lookout for them while you’re driving this season.

 Helping Turtles Cross the Street